Central idea: Admonishing the sinner. Doctrine: Fraternal correction. Practical application: How to give fraternal correction.

 - This correction might deepen the relationship if the correction is called for, made charitably, and the other accepts it humbly, or it might spell the end of the relationship if it is made badly or the person rejects what you have to say.
 God foresees all that.

 - The Catechism points out that “charity demands beneficence and fraternal correction” (CCC 1829).
-Few of us doubt that love without beneficence—without doing good for others—could not possibly be love.
+Few of us doubt that love without beneficence—without doing good for others—could not really be love.
 But we might not be so clear about the need to correct others.
-But when someone is doing something wrong we love that person by attempting to correct him.
+When someone is doing something wrong we love that person by attempting to correct him.

 - Fraternal correction is also an act of justice toward others who are harmed or could be harmed by the sin or fault of the person being corrected (ST II-II, Q33, A1).
 For example, a father who is unreasonably harsh toward his wife and children is not only harming himself but also unjustly harming his family.